 Retention Procedure.

-Whenever a party seeks to employ an attorney, accountant, appraiser, auctioneer, agent, or other professional whose employment must be approved by the Court, pursuant to the Bankruptcy Code or the Federal Rules of Bankruptcy Procedure, it is the duty of primary counsel for the employing party to ensure approval is properly sought, to inform the professional of the applicable disclosure requirements, and to advise the professional of the requirements and risks, if any, pertaining to the professional’s right to compensation and reimbursement of expenses from the estate.
+Whenever a party seeks to employ an attorney, accountant, appraiser, auctioneer, agent, or other professional whose employment must be approved by the Court, pursuant to the Bankruptcy Code or the Bankruptcy Rules, it is the duty of primary counsel for the employing party to ensure approval is properly sought, to inform the professional of the applicable disclosure requirements, and to advise the professional of the requirements and risks, if any, pertaining to the professional’s right to compensation and reimbursement of expenses from the estate.

 Applications for Retention.

 Notice; Content.
-A professional must file an application for retention on 14 days’ notice to the United States trustee.
-All applications for retention, whether made directly by a professional or on behalf of a professional, must include the professional’s name, complete mailing and street addresses, telephone number, and e-mail address.
+A professional must file an application to retain a professional on 14 days’ notice to the United States trustee.
+All such applications, whether made directly by a professional or on behalf of a professional, must include the professional’s name, complete mailing and physical addresses, telephone number, and e-mail address.

 Previous or Current Representation.
 If a debtor or trustee seeks to employ a professional who currently represents, or has previously represented, any creditor of the debtor, the application must include the following: